Rivalz-ai/ADCS-docs/MultipleInputV4.md

 - A1 uses AI to analyze the data and determine if it's a good time to buy
 - Outputs a boolean decision and reasoning
 Just two nodes connected in sequence for a basic price analysis workflow.

+## Disclaimer

+The ADCS framework represents experimental technology.
+Implementation details, specifications, and best practices may change as the system evolves.